|

 extra funds going to help the medical needs of all the nuns.
 Since we help these

-nuns in a major way with their medical emergencies, we are always eager for one-
+nuns with their medical emergencies, we are always eager for one-

 time or periodic donations to the Medical Fund for the Jangchub Choeling